 We collect the following information about your device: device type and model, screen resolution, operating system, type and version of the internet browser.
-This helps understand whether you prefer reading/watching different content on different devices and tailor recommendations accordingly.
+This helps publishers and advertisers understand how audiences are consuming online content.

 Anonymised analyses the data you generate to infer the language you speak and the country and city you live in.
 Anonymised also analyses the content of the pages you visited to infer your interests and your buying intentions.
 These inferences are called ‘insights’ and they are personal data, of which Anonymised is the controller.
 You can see, download and delete the insights inferred by Anonymised in your Data Account available on this page.
 Anonymised does not share the ‘insights’ gleaned about you (a.k.a. your Anonymised ‘profile’) with any third party.

-Anonymised also helps e-commerce sites leverage the data they collect on their own domains to target users with personalised ads across the Publisher Network, without sharing insights with other companies that are part of the Publisher Network.
+Anonymised also helps e-commerce sites leverage the data they collect on their own domains to target users with personalised ads across the Publisher Portfolio, without sharing insights with other companies that are part of the Publisher Portfolio.
 E-commerce sites can collect additional data about their audience’s interaction with content on their site, such as clicks to view or buy products.

 Anonymised collects, manages and anonymises data for the following purposes and with the following constraints.

 When you Accept cookies on a site, you agree to Anonymised processing the personal data you generate on that site.
 You can stop data collection from a particular site at any moment by changing your Privacy settings from the Consent Manager of that site.
 You can also stop data collection from all sites in the Anonymised Publisher Portfolio from the Data Account.
 Data collection is limited to the provision of the following services: